About Center for Excellence

 Round Four: Chesapeake Center, Chesterwye Center, CHI Center, Harford Center, Scott Key Center, St. Peter’s Adult Learning Center, and Star Community.

 TIP grants provide funding to improve employment outcomes of people with developmental disabilities by funding customized technical assistance for community service providers licensed by the Developmental Disabilities Administration.
 The grants allow providers to improve the way services are provided, building their capacity so that more people with developmental disabilities are supported to obtain and keep the meaningful work they want in their communities and to have meaningful days when not working.
-The Council has funded four rounds of TIP grants for a total of 40 organizations.
+Maryland Works and the DD Council has funded four rounds of TIP grants for a total of 40 organizations.

 Approved Basic Community Employment Certificate Training (ACRE)

-The past four years the Center continues to provide competency-based Approved Basic Community Employment Training, also known as ACRE.
-The ACRE training is facilitated by nationally recognized subject matter experts; this intense 5 day- 40 hour training has resulted on more than 350 Direct Support Professionals being professionally training in the Discovery, Customized Employment, Systematic Instruction and Natural Supports, Benefits Planning and Self Employment Strategies.
-The ACRE training has helped Community Service Providers throughout the State build capacity to help increase employment outcomes for individuals with disabilities.
+For than four years competency-based Approved Basic Community Employment Training (ACRE) has been provided for Direct Support Professionals throughout the Maryland region.
+The ACRE training is facilitated by nationally recognized subject matter experts; this intense 5 day- 40 hour training has resulted with more than 350 Direct Support Professionals being professionally trained in the Discovery, Customized Employment, Systematic Instruction and Natural Supports, Benefits Planning and Self Employment Strategies.
+The ACRE training has helped Community Service Providers throughout the State build capacity to help increase employment outcomes for the job seekers we all support.